Be a Dig Hero

-Requests usually take less than five minutes, but remember that you must call at least two full working days, excluding weekends and holidays, before starting your project to give utility companies enough time to mark their assets.
+Requests usually take less than five minutes, but remember that you must call at least two full working days, excluding weekends and holidays, before starting your project to give utility companies enough time to mark lines.

 What Happens After I Call 811?

-- Operators with underground facilities near your planned excavation are notified by Kansas 811.
+- Operators with underground utility lines near your planned excavation are notified by Kansas 811.
 This includes natural gas and power utilities, communications companies, cities and towns.

-- Operator crews or their subcontractors mark their underground facilities with spray paint or flags, or they tell you that they have no lines in the area.
+- Operator crews or subcontractors mark their underground lines with spray paint or flags.
+Or they will let you know if they have no lines in the area.

 - Be sure to check your ticket before digging to ensure that all utilities have been notified.

-- You can recognize the type of line marking by using the following color code:
+- You can recognize the type of line marking by referencing the chart above.

 A full explanation of state laws and instructions for web-based ticket requests is available on the Kansas 811 website.